 The leaven is your use of and incremental drift toward contemporary Southern Gospel music.

 Having played and studied music for more than 50 years, I know the character of music.
 I was the first chair clarinetist in an 80-member award-winning band in high school.
 I lived rock & roll before I was saved.
 After returning from Vietnam, I hitchhiked across America, selling drugs, going to jail, joining a Hindu society.
-God gloriously saved me in a motel room in 1973 in Daytona Beach, Florida, and immediately gave me a great love for His Word.
+God saved me in a motel room in 1973 in Daytona Beach, Florida, and gave me a great love for His Word.
 I have been a passionate student of God's Word and a preacher of God’s Word ever since.

 One of the first things God dealt with me about was my music.
 I wrote my first book on music more than 40 years ago, and I have been studying about, writing about, teaching about, and warning about that issue ever since.
 I know rock & roll.
-I know how to discern rock & roll even when it is played softly on a piano without any drums or electric bass.
+I know how to discern rock & roll when it is played on a piano without any drums or electric bass.

 I know Southern Gospel.
 I grew up in the South in a Southern Gospel-oriented Baptist church.
-I have read most books that have been written on Southern Gospel, including biographies of many of its key players.
+I have read most of the books that have been written on Southern Gospel, including biographies of many of its key players.
 I have attended the National Quartet Convention with press credentials.

 And I know contemporary music.
-I have studied Contemporary Christian Music and Contemporary Worship Music and contemporary Southern Gospel extensively and prayerfully over the decades, because one of my life verses in Christ is “Prove all things; hold fast that which is good,” and because I want to help protect God’s people.
+I have studied Contemporary Christian Music and Contemporary Worship Music and contemporary Southern Gospel extensively and prayerfully over the decades, because one of my life verses in Christ is “Prove all things; hold fast that which is good,” and because I want to help God’s people.

 The Clark Family music used to be a simple bluegrass-tinged style, but is moving beyond that.
 A drift like this has no bottom.
 We have seen it time and time again.